Option Set

 An Option Set is a way to define a set of predefined values (options).
 Option Sets are often used to represent enumerated values or a fixed set of choices.
 It provides a predefined list of values.

 Each option in an Option Set can have associated attributes that provide additional features or information about that specific option.
-This allows for a more nuanced representation of the data and enhances the flexibility of using Option Sets.
+This allows for rich, nuanced representation of data and enhances the flexibility and power of using Option Sets.

 Key Components of Option Set